 Please do not submit this form until you are assured you have completed all requirements for graduation (including payment of any outstanding fees and completion of clinic hours) with your naturopathic educational institution.
-Applications for Pre-Registration may be submitted up to two weeks prior to exam registration opening if meeting submission criteria.
-While forms will still be accepted and processed once exam registration opens, those waiting for their form to be processed run the risk of exam registration filling up during that time.
+Applications for Pre-Registration may be submitted up to two weeks prior to exam registration opening, provided exam eligibility criteria have been met.
+Review of pre-registration forms may take up to 2-3 business days.
+Please do not follow-up with Examinations staff until after this period has elapsed .Forms will still be accepted and processed once exam registration opens, those waiting for their form to be processed run the risk of exam registration filling up during that time.